How to Focus on the Right Fixes Before Selling Your House

 Dated electrical

 Electrical problems are no laughing matter — they’re responsible for 51,000 fires every year.
-They run the gamut from low-cost, simple fixes for things like missing wire nuts, frayed wiring, and faulty light switches, to major jobs such as rewiring your entire home or replacing an outdated circuit breaker.
+The repairs range from low-cost, simple projects for issues like missing wire nuts, frayed wiring, and faulty light switches, to major jobs such as rewiring your entire home or replacing an outdated circuit breaker.
+If you’re hiring a pro to handle these repairs, electrician fees typically run around $349, but can vary from $163 to $536 based on location and experience level.

 Heating, ventilation, and AC issues